 His debut studio album Rodeo didn't disappoint either, giving us some of the best tracks in his catalog – with "Oh My / Dis Side" featuring classic ad-libs from Migo's Quavo, and "90210" with melodic vibes from Kacy Hill.
 Then came his most polished work yet, Birds in the Trap Sing McKnight.
 If the reception to BTSM is any indicator, his skills were ever-increasing.

-With fans anxiously waiting to for the album to drop, let’s take a look back at all the heat La Flame has given us over the years.
-Dig into our top 20 Travis Scott songs of all time below.
+So what is the best Travis Scott song?
+Let's take a look back at all the heat La Flame has given us over the years, and dig into our top 20 Travis Scott songs of all time below.